 Teac changed all this around 1975 with the release of the A3340 and it accompanying mixer the model 2.

 This revolutionized home recording.
 You had 4 separate synchronized tracks on inexpensive ¼ “reel to reel” tape.
-Using the 15 IPS tape speed, quality was quite good with minimum tape noise.
+Using the 15 IPS ( inches per second) tape speed, quality was quite good with minimum tape noise.
 Soon afterwards 8 track and later 16 track semi pro recorders appeared on the market.
-This was followed by all-in-one mixer-recorder units with 4 to 8 tracks on cassette and 12 tracks on VHS and so on.
+Next came all-in-one mixer-recorder units with 4 to 8 tracks on cassette and 12 tracks on VHS and so on.

 Before long they released the 80-8, 8 tracks on 1/2 ” tape.
 They released the Model 3 and Model 5 mixers.